dazld/pumpkin.js/README.md

 Pumpkin.js
 ==========

+(this is not being maintained, was more of a set of ideas that didn't really take flight)

 (emphasis) Work in progress (emphasis) client side single-page JS framework, that tries to tie together a number of 'standard' components.
 Learning exercise, basically.